• Skip to primary navigation

 JC Phelps

 Southern tomato pie is a delicacy.
-Try my version, which is topped with pimento cheese made with Duke's Mayonnaise!
+Try my version, which is topped with pimento cheese -- it's sure to be a summertime favorite!

 Prep Time 20 minutes mins